1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Treatment Options for Tubulovillous Adenomas in Houston

-• Colonoscopy with polypectomy: Removing the polyp during a scope to prevent progression.
+• Colonoscopy polypectomy: Cutting out the polyp in the presence of a scope to prevent its occurrence.

-• Surgery: Recommended if high-grade dysplasia is found or for very large polyps.
+• Surgery: It is required when high-grade dysplasia was found or large polyps.

 Why Choose GastroDoxs?